shkusiak/lax_bracket-cli-app/NOTES.md

     user types lax-bracket

-    Execute original_rank
+    Execute pre_rank

-      Show a list of the top 25 teams prior to championships.
+      Show a list of the top 25 teams prior to playoffs.
         1. TCNJ
         2. Amherst
         3. Salisbury
         ...
+      Execute playoffs

     Ask the user what they would like to do?
-      >options: list_results, follow_team, list_brackets, exit
+      >options: list_results, follow_team, list_brackets, exit, or list_pre_rank

-    IF list_results, execute playoffs (if not already executed) and...

-      Shows a list of the final rankings:
+    IF list_results, shows a list of the final rankings:
        1. Midddlebury
        2. TCNJ
        3. etc.

       What would you like to do next?
-        >options: original_rank, follow_team, list_brackets, exit
+        >options: list_pre_rank, follow_team, list_brackets, exit

-    IF follow_team, execute playoffs (if not already executed) and ask for a team name
+    IF follow_team ask for a team name

       >team_1